November 2nd 2015

 Twitter Facebook Linked In

-Dark Green 342, Green 355, Lt Green 368, Aqua Green 3272, Aqua Blue 312, Light Blue – Process Blue, Dark Blue 287, Purple 2685, Dark Pink 676, Dark Red 1955, Red 485, Orange 144, Yellow – Process Yellow
+Dark Green 342, Green 355, Lt Green 368, Aqua Green 3272, Aqua Blue 312, Light Blue =Process Blue, Dark Blue 287, Purple 2685, Dark Pink 676, Dark Red 1955, Red 485, Orange 144, Yellow = Process Yellow

-Note that these guidelines do not refer to a suffix of C or U which denotes that the colour is on coated or uncoated paper, this is important as the colours do appear different when printed on different media.
-The NHS branding colours can be found in the Pantone Formula Guide Set as can the branding colours of many UK and global companies.
+gp1601b-pantone-pms-formula-guide-coated-uncoatedNote that these guidelines do not refer to a suffix of C or U which denotes that the colour is on Coated or Uncoated paper.
+This is important as the colours do appear different when printed on different media types.
+The NHS branding colours can be found in the Pantone Formula Guide Set, this contains both a Coated Guide and an Uncoated Guide.
+Invest in the Formula Guide Set to access the branding colours of many UK and global companies.

-Why We Love White (And You Should, Too!)
+If you found this blog useful why not try Why We Love White (And You Should, Too!)

 Feel free to contact us by email to pantone@verivide.com or phone to +44 (0) 116 284 7790.
 We are happy to help you with any colour challenges or answer your questions.